opensovereigncloud/docs/docs/iaas/usage-guides/storage.md

 ```

 ### Key Fields:
-- `providerID`(`string`): The `providerId` helps the controller identify and communicate with the correct storage system within the specific backened storage porvider.
+- `providerID` (`string`): The `providerId` helps the controller identify and communicate with the correct storage system within the specific backened storage provider.

 ## Bucket